MatiasGrob/MatiasGrob/README.md

 - Conducted statistical analysis and visualization of financial data.
 - Developed skills in financial analysis and web scraping.

-## Predicting Migration Trends
+## Final-Bootcamp-Project: Predicting Migration Trends

-- Collected and cleaned migration data from various sources.
-- Built machine learning models using classification and regression techniques.
-- Made predictions for future migration trends.
-- Gained practical experience in machine learning and data preprocessing.

-## Final-Bootcamp-Project

 - Explored the relationship between demographic, economic, and environmental indicators and migration trends in a developed world.
 - Utilized machine learning models to predict migration class and net migration based on the provided dataset.
 - Presented the project findings through a final presentation and Jupyter Notebooks.

-## MicrovanCase (MBA Customer Analytics Course)
+## MicrovanCase (MBA ESMT Business School - Customer Analytics Course)

 - Conducted a case study on Grosse Pointe Associates' investigation into the potential market for "microvans."
-- Part of my MBA Customer Analytics Course at ESMT Berlin Business School.
 - Utilized customer segmentation and multivariate techniques to analyze survey data.
 - Provided insights and recommendations for effective targeting and understanding customer preferences.